Automated Patch Assessment for Program Repair at Scale: Experimental Results

 \subsection{Result of RQ4: Time Cost of RGT Patch Assessment}

 \autoref{rq4-time-cost} summarizes the time cost of RGT patch assessment.
 The first column gives the breakdown of time cost as explained in \autoref{subsec:protocols}.
-The second and third columns give the cost for the RGT tests we have generated for this study, while the fourth to sixth columns are the three categories of RGT tests generated in previous research projects shared by their respective authors. $TCGen$ time is not available for the previous generated RGT tests.
+The second and third columns give the cost for the RGT tests we have generated for this study, while the fourth to sixth columns are the three categories of RGT tests generated in previous research projects shared by their respective authors. $TCGen$ time is not available for the previously generated RGT tests.
 They were reported by their authors but it is not our goal, thus we put a `-` in the corresponding cells.
 For example, the second column indicates $RGT_{Evosuite2019}$ required 136.3 hours for test case generation, 2.9 hours for performing the sanity check, and 6.2 hours for assessing the correctness of patches in $D_{correct}$ dataset and 9.1 hours in $D_{overfitting}$ dataset.

-We observe that $TCGen$ is the dominant time cost of RGT patch assessment. $RGT_{Evosuite2019}$ and $RGT_{Randoop2019}$ respectively spend 136.3/154.5 hours (88.2\%) and 109.7/125.1 hours (87.7\%) on test generation.
+We observe that $TCGen$ is the dominant time cost of RGT patch assessment. $RGT_{Evosuite2019}$ and $RGT_{Randoop2019}$ respectively spend 136.3/154.5 hours (88.2\%) and 109.7/125.1 hours (87.7\%) on test generation (\#F10).
+For assessing 638 patches using newly generated RGT tests, we need 14.5 minutes and 11.76 minutes per patch for Evosuite and Randoop respectively.

 The three sets of previously generated RGT tests require $5.2$, $15.3$ and $5.1$ hours in accessing patch correctness for $D_{correct}$ and $D_{overfitting}$ dataset.
 Our experiment presents reusing tests from previous research is a significant time saver.
+For assessing 638 patches using previously generated RGT tests, the assessment time is 2.4 minutes per patch on average.